amd/aocl-data-analytics/README.md

 * -DDA_LOGGING=On to enable debug printing

+* -DCMAKE_AOCL_ROOT=<path to AOCL> if you wish to specify a location for AOCL libraries without using environment variables

+* -DCMAKE_INSTALL_PREFIX=<install path>.
+If you wish to install the library (using the command make install in step 5) you can specify an install path here.

 5. Type make (or make doc, to make the documentation)

 6. Run the tests or examples using ctest e.g. ctest -V –R followed by a string to find a particular set of tests